 More than 68 percent of students graduate college with student loan debt averaging $30,000 — and sometimes more than $100,000.
 Worse, those who take on debt but never complete their degree are far more likely to default on their student loans.

-Before you drop thousands of dollars on tuition, ask yourself: Is college really worth it?
+Before you drop thousands of dollars on tuition, ask yourself: Can you afford college in your state?

 A Steakhouse Dinner

 A night out at Ruth’s Chris Steak House will run you $45 per person if you order off the three-course seasonal menu.
 You can get the same taste at home for much less.
 Head to your local grocery store and buy your choice of steak on sale, rub the steak with butter, season with salt and pepper and broil for the same great taste.